AlaskaAirlines/WC-Generator/template/README.md

 Open [localhost:8000](http://localhost:8000/)

+### Writing SCSS
+Auro has implemented [CSScomb](https://www.npmjs.com/package/csscomb) for style formatting enforcement in addition to the [linting requirements](https://auro.alaskaair.com/webcorestylesheets/linter).

+The build process will auto-execute the CSScomb formatter as part of the pre-commit workflow prior to executing the automated test scripts.
+If your component includes more than a trivial amount of custom CSS you may find it helpful to run the CSSComb formatter during your regular development.
+You can run `npm run cssComb` to execute the process manually.

+Additionally, you may choose to install a CSScomb extension for your IDE of choice.
+These extensions allow for simple format-on-save and keybind trigger of CSScomb execution.
+These extensions will automatically use the config file located at the root of the project template and format your styles in compliance with Auro guidelines.
+Refer to your chosen IDE's documentation for how to search for and install extensions.

+See [the styleguide documentation](https://auro.alaskaair.com/webcorestylesheets/guidelines) for more details about how to properly format your styles.

 ### Testing
 Automated tests are required for every Auro component.
 See `.\test\[namespace]-[name].test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.